qeftser/rrt/README.md

 decrease the speed new edges are generated at.
 If you have a scroll wheel button, that will reset the rate to the default.
 The C key will clear all edges and restart.
 To add obstacles, hold down the left mouse button and drag.
 Doing the same thing with the right mouse button will remove obstacles.
+You can use the number keys to swap algorithms as well.
+The default is normal RRT.

 ```
 Up,    K = move up